rashidwassan/today-i-learned/human-computer-interaction/hci.md

   - Many ways to classify them.
   - Here we describe them in terms of core activities and objects and interface metaphors.

+### Conceptual models based on activities
+- Giving instructions: Users instruct the systems what they want to do, very common conceptual model.
+Supports quick and efficient interaction.
+- Conversing: Having a convesion with another human, voice recognition to natural language commands.
+Search engines.
+- Manipulating and navigating: Dragging, clicking, opening, closing, and zooming options on virtual objects.
+- Exploring & browsing

+### Core principals of Data Manipulation
+1) Continous representation of objects and actions of interest/
+2) Physical actions instead of complex commands.
+3) Rapid reversible actions.

+### Why DM interfaces are so enjoyable?
+- Quick adoption
+- Rapid working
+- Operational concept retention
+- Error messages rarely needed.
+- Less anxiety.
+- User gains confidence.

+### Disadvantages of DM
+- Some people take metaphors too literaly
+- Not all tasks can be described by objects
+- No all actions can be done directly.
+- Can become screen space gobblers.